openvinotoolkit/openvino/docs/notebooks/person-tracking-with-output.rst

 Data Processing
 ---------------

+`back to top ⬆️ <#Table-of-contents:>`__
-Data Processing includes data preprocess and postprocess functions.

-- Data preprocess function is used to change the layout and shape of input data, according to requirement of the network input format.
-- Data postprocess function is used to extract the useful information from network’s original output and visualize it.
+Data Processing includes data preprocess and postprocess functions. - Data preprocess function is used to change the layout and shape of input data, according to requirement of the network input format. - Data postprocess function is used to extract the useful information from network’s original output and visualize it.

 .. code:: ipython3

     def preprocess(frame, height, width):
         """
         Preprocess a single image

         Parameters
         ----------
         frame: input frame